mattyoung101/omicron/documentation/docs/omicontrol.md

 Communication between the two devices makes heavy use of Protocol Buffers, on the Omicam side via nanopb, and on the Omicontrol end in Kotlin via the official Java API from Google (which also works with Kotlin).

+**Should put more info here, stuff like how we basically have budget RPC**

 ## Design considerations
 The Omicontrol UI was designed to look professional, be simple to use, friendly to use as a tablet and work cross-platform.